An excess is the lump sum you must pay if you have Hospital Cover and are admitted into hospital as a private patient.

 An excess of $750

 Mary has an excess of $750 on her Hospital Cover and is admitted as a private patient to hospital for a hip replacement.
 On admission, Mary must pay the hospital $750.
-Her health insurer will pay the rest because it is covered under her policy.
+Her health insurer will pay the rest because it is covered under her policy and the hospital has an agreement with her insurer.

 An excess of $250

 Fred has an excess of $250 on his Hospital Cover and is admitted as a private patient to hospital for a hip replacement.
 On admission, Fred must pay the hospital $250.
-His health insurer will pay the rest because it is covered under his policy.
+His health insurer will pay the rest because it is covered under his policy and the hospital has an agreement with his insurer.

 When you are admitted to a hospital as a private patient and before you receive treatment, you have to pay the excess to the hospital.

-No. You do not pay an excess for:
+No. You do not typically pay an excess for: